marshall2056/qorpress/README.md

 QorPress is a blog engine based on the excellent Qor framework.
 It aims to be fast and dynamic.

+If you encounter any issues or have any suggestions, please open a pull request :)

 ## History
 The idea came from the fact that we could not find a blog engine alternative with a back-end/front-end coupled at the same time.
 Hugo is designed for static website as we wanted something allowing to generate dynamic routes with a fast search engine.